Some fast algorithms for curves in surfaces: Geometric intersection number and the isotopy problem

 \begin{theorem}[{\sc Simplify normal 1-manifold}] There is an algorithm that takes as its input the following: \begin{enumerate} \item a 1-vertex triangulation $\mathcal{T}$ of a closed orientable surface $S$ or an ideal triangulation $\calT$ of a compact orientable surface $S$ with non-empty boundary, \item a properly embedded connected essential normal 1-manifold $C$, \end{enumerate} and outputs a sequence of 1-vertex triangulations or ideal triangulations

-and, for each $i$, a properly embedded 1-manifold $C_i$ that is normal in the handle structure dual to $\calT_i$, such that: \begin{enumerate} \item each $\calT_i$ is obtained from $\calT_{i-1}$ by a flip or a twist of order $n_i$, where $n_i$ is bounded above by $w(C)$; \item $C_i$ is isotopic to $C_{i-1}$; \item each component of $C_k$ intersects each edge of $\calT_k$ at most one twice; \item the number of moves $k$ is bounded above by a polynomial function of $|\calT|$ and $\log w(C)$. \end{enumerate} The running time of the algorithm is bounded above a polynomial function of $|\calT|$ and $\log w(C)$. \end{theorem}
+and, for each $i$, a properly embedded 1-manifold $C_i$ that is normal in the handle structure dual to $\calT_i$, such that: \begin{enumerate} \item each $\calT_i$ is obtained from $\calT_{i-1}$ by a flip or a twist of order $n_i$, where $n_i$ is bounded above by a polynomial function of $w(C)$ and $|\calT|$; \item $C_i$ is isotopic to $C_{i-1}$; \item each component of $C_k$ intersects each edge of $\calT_k$ at most one twice; \item the number of moves $k$ is bounded above by a polynomial function of $|\calT|$ and $\log w(C)$. \end{enumerate} The running time of the algorithm is bounded above a polynomial function of $|\calT|$ and $\log w(C)$. \end{theorem}

 \begin{remark} In Theorems 7.4 and 7.5 of \cite{LackenbyYazdi}, the surface $S$ was required to be orientable, and so the same restriction is made here and hence in Theorems \ref{Thm:GeometricIntersectionNumber} and \ref{Thm:IsotopyProblem}.
 The requirement that $S$ was orientable was necessary for the proofs in \cite{LackenbyYazdi}, which relied on an analysis of the AHT algorithm applied to train tracks, and certain operations in the AHT algorithm can be ruled out under the assumption that $S$ is orientable.
 Nevertheless, we expect that Theorem \ref{Thm:SimplifyNormal1Manifold} remains true even when $S$ is non-orientable, and hence we expect that the orientability hypothesis can be dropped from Theorems \ref{Thm:GeometricIntersectionNumber} and \ref{Thm:IsotopyProblem}. \end{remark}